th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 periods longer than the duration of one packet transmission if the number of credits is zero or more.
-The transmitter is not transmitting all the time, as the outgoing data rate of the switch (~63Mbps) is less than the channel capacity (100Mbps).
+The transmitter is not transmitting all the time, as the maximum outgoing data rate of the switch (~63Mbps) is less than the channel capacity (100Mbps).

 .. figure:: media/TransmittingStateAndGateStates.png
    :align: center